Muterra/doc-golix/spec.md

 See "Cipher suites and address algorithms" above for details.

-### 4. Author GUID
+### 4. Author GHID

-The full GUID of the GEOC object containing the author's identity (her public keys).
+The full GHID of the GEOC object containing the author's identity (her public keys).

 ### 5. Payload length